CaramelInvestor/simple_shell/README.md

 setenv
 Initialize a new environment variable, or modify an existing one Command syntax: setenv VARIABLE VALUE
-Should print something on stderr on failure unsetenv
+Should print something on STDERR on failure unsetenv
 Remove an environment VARIABLE
 Command syntax: unsetenv VARIABLE